ossc-db/pg_plan_advsr/README.md

 	  select queryid, planid, plan from pg_store_plans where queryid='your pgsp_queryid in plan_history' order by first_call;

 	See shell script file as an example: [JOB/auto_tune_31c.sh](https://github.com/ossc-db/pg_plan_advsr/blob/master/JOB/auto_tune_31c.sh)

+	If you'd like to reproduce the execution plans on other environments, you'd be better to read the other.

 	Note: